ronaldsuwandi/sparks-systems-assignment/README.md

   further complicate things and also make the logic fails (e.g. when using source filter in OR condition for bloomberg+saxo -> if the best match is actually bloomberg+saxo, usign filter for both bid and ask at the same time yields false which is wrong)

+updated filter hnadling for null quote (used to be true, should be false)

+assume
+- having bid without ask is ok in the output (and vice-versa)